zoeesilcock/handmade-zig/README.md

 # Handmade Zig

 Learning Zig by following along with the [Handmade Hero](https://handmadehero.org/) series of videos by Casey Muratori.
+This implementation follows Casey's approach as closely as Zig allows with some minor departures when I want to explore some specific Zig feature (like using `@Vector` to get SIMD vector math for example).

 ## Assets